-- (a) In complying with AML 5.1.1, a Relevant Person should consider the following customer risk factors which may indicate that a customer poses a higher risk of money laundering: - (i) the business relationship is conducted in unusual circumstances; - (ii) the customer is resident in a geographical area considered by the FATF to be an area of high risk;
+- (a) In complying with AML 5.1.1., a Relevant Person should consider customerrisk factors which may indicate that a customer poses a higher risk of money laundering, including, but not limited to: - (i) the business relationship is conducted in unusual circumstances; - (ii) the customer is resident in a geographical area considered by the FATF to be an area of high risk; - (iii) the customer is a legal person or arrangement that is a vehicle for holding personal assets; - (iv) the customer is a company that has nominee shareholders or shares in bearer form; - (v) the customer is a cash-intensive business; - (vi) the corporate structure of the customer is unusual or excessively complex given the nature of the company's business; and - (vii) the customer has been subject to adverse press or public information related to potential money laundering activities. - (b) In complying with AML 5.1.1. a Relevant Person should also consider the following product, service, transaction or delivery channel risk factors: - (i) the product involves private banking; - (ii) the product or transaction is one which might favour anonymity; - (iii) the situation involves non-face-to-face business relationships and/or transactions, without certain safeguards, such as electronic signatures; - (iv) payments will be received from third parties who are unknown to the Relevant Person; - (v) new products and new business practices are involved, including new delivery mechanisms, and the use of new or developing technologies for new and existing products; - (vi) the service provides nominee directors, nominee shareholders or shadow directors for hire, or offers the formation of companies in third countries; - (vii) the service involves undocumented or verbal agreements with counterparties or customers; and - (viii) the product has unusual complexity or structure and has no obvious economic purpose. - (c) In complying with AML 5.1.1., a Relevant Person should also consider the following geographical risk factors: - (i) countries identified by credible sources, such as FATF mutual evaluations, detailed assessment reports or published follow-up reports, as not having effective systems to counter money laundering; and

-- (iii) the customer is a legal person or arrangement that is a vehicle for holding personal assets; - (iv) the customer is a company that has nominee shareholders or shares in bearer form; - (v) the customer is a cash-intensive business; - (vi) the corporate structure of the customer is unusual or excessively complex given the nature of the company's business; and - (vii) the customer has been subject to adverse press or public information related to potential money laundering activities. - (b) In complying with AML 5.1.1 a Relevant Person should also consider the following product, service, transaction or delivery channel risk factors: - (i) the product involves private banking; - (ii) the product or transaction is one which might favour anonymity; - (iii) the situation involves non-face-to-face business relationships and/or transactions, without certain safeguards, such as electronic signatures; - (iv) payments will be received from third parties who are unknown to the Relevant Person: - (v) new products and new business practices are involved, including new delivery mechanisms, and the use of new or developing technologies for new and existing products; - (vi) the service provides nominee directors, nominee shareholders or shadow directors for hire, or offers the formation of companies in third countries; and - (vii) the service involves undocumented or verbal agreements with counterparties or customers. - (c) In complying with AML 5.1.1 a Relevant Person should also consider the following geographical risk factors: - (i) countries identified by credible sources, such as FATF mutual evaluations, detailed assessment reports or published follow-up reports, as not having effective systems to counter money laundering; and - (ii) countries subject to sanctions, embargos or similar measures issued by, for example, the UNSC or identified by credible sources as having significant levels of corruption or other criminal activity and countries or geographic areas identified by credible sources as providing funding or support forterrorism.
+(ii) countries subject to sanctions, embargos or similar measures issued by, for example, the UNSC or identified by credible sources as having significant levels of corruption or other criminal activity and countries or geographic areas identified by credible sources as providing funding or support forterrorism.